 The fertile limestone Valley of Weisdale was another to fall foul of 19th-century clearances that saw an entire community forcibly removed to make way for sheep.

-The Valley was cleared in 1850 with some 318 people evicted from their homes within a generation.
-The laird, David Dakers Black, used the stone from the houses to build the grand house of Flemington (now Kergord House) and the stone from Hamrigert built the Weisdale Mill (now Bonhoga Gallery & Cafe).
+The Valley was cleared over a 15 year period, and by 1861 with some 326 people had been evicted from their homes.
+The laird, David Dakers Black, consolidated the 250-acre valley into one estate and built his grand house of Flemington (now Kergord House) and the three-storey Weisdale Mill (now Bonhoga Gallery & Cafe).
 Black was a Scot by birth, and he held a large estate, also called Flemington, near Forfar on the Scottish Mainland.